ganjitoka/ganji-garages/README.md

 qbx_garages is designed for 3rd party resources to easily replace the built-in UI or interface with the backend.
 Exports provide functionality to:
 - Register garages at runtime
 - Move vehicles between garages
-- change the depot price of a vehicle
+- change the impound price of a vehicle

 ### Access Points
 Garages can now have more than one access point.
 An access point is a location on the map where vehicles in that garage can be accessed.